nicoverbruggen/gitea-to-forgejo/README.md

 These local safety settings are written into `./forgejo/custom/conf/app.ini` so the verification instance never syncs outward or refreshes mirrors in the background while you inspect the migrated data.

 If you don't want to customize the defaults, removing these safeguards for the local installation when deploying to your production instance is probably sufficient.

+You also need to uncomment the mailer configuration, as it is automatically commented out.

 ## Report